 BUU33600 Innovation, Entrepreneurship and Business Modelling

-(5 ECTS credits) - Semester Two
+(5 ECTS credits)

-- Clarify the key concepts and principles of entrepreneurship
+- Clarify the key concepts and principles of entrepreneurship and sustainability

-- Explain the entrepreneurial mindset and motivations
+- Understand and explain the green entrepreneurial mindset and motivations

 - Conduct research of a primary and secondary nature in the context of analysing an organisation with respect to innovation and generating an innovative business idea

-- Assess the challenges and opportunities around a new business idea
+- Assess the challenges and opportunities around a new business idea with a sustainability focus

 - Perform effectively in teams; displaying in particular, commitment, time management, and an ability to group-write